-Dean Raman joins us from Virginia Tech (VT) where he was associate vice president for the VT National Capital Region, president and CEO of the Virginia Tech Applied Research Corporation, and a tenured full professor in their Bradley Department of Electrical and Computer Engineering (ECE).
+Prior to joining the College of Engineering, Dean Raman was associate vice president for the Virginia Tech (VT) National Capital Region, president and CEO of the VT Applied Research Corporation, and a tenured full professor in their Bradley Department of Electrical and Computer Engineering (ECE).
 From 2007-13, Raman was a program manager in the Defense Advanced Research Projects Agency (DARPA) Microsystems Technology Office.

 Raman earned his doctorate in electrical engineering from the University of Michigan, Ann Arbor, in 1998 and joined the ECE faculty at VT.
 Prior to his doctoral studies at the University of Michigan, Raman served as a nuclear-trained submarine officer in the U.S. Navy from 1987-92.
 He is an elected fellow of the Institute for Electrical and Electronics Engineers (IEEE) for leadership in adaptive microwave and millimeter-wave integrated circuits.

 I was not looking around, but when approached about this opportunity, I was intrigued by several aspects.
 First, UMass Amherst has an outstanding reputation for teaching and scholarship, including in my area of microwave and millimeter-wave engineering.
 I used Professor Emeritus David Pozar's Microwave Engineering book my first year in grad school, and have taught from it many times.

 Second, UMass Amherst is a major public land-grant institution.
 I have spent the majority of my career at Virginia Tech, also a public land-grant institution, with the specific mission to serve the people and industries of the commonwealth.
 I want to help define what it means to be a 21st-century land-grant institution.
 UMass Amherst also has a strong tradition of advancing social justice, and social considerations must help shape the ways we advance new technologies.